qualcomm/resource-tuner/Docs/README.md

 Further, a ThreadPool component is provided to pre-allocate processing capacity.
 This is done to improve the efficiency of the system, by reducing the number of thread creation and destruction required during the processing of Requests, further ThreadPool allows for the Threads to be repeatedly reused for processing different tasks.

-<div style="page-break-after: always;"></div>
+---
 <div style="page-break-after: always;"></div>

 # Config Files Format
 Resource Tuner utilises YAML files for configuration.
 This includes the Resources, Signal Config Files.
 The BUs can provide their own Config Files, which are specific to their use-case through the Extension Interface

 ## 1. Resource Configs
-Tunable Resources are specified via the ResourceConfigs.yaml file.
+Tunable Resources are specified via the ResourcesConfig.yaml file.
 Each Resource is defined with the following fields:

 #### Fields Description